aMoniker/timberscores/README.md

 Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `_s` from github.
-The first thing you want to do is copy the `_s` directory and change the name to something else - Like, say, `megatherium` - then you'll need to do a five-step find and replace on the name in all the templates.
+There's no generator currently like there is at [http://underscores.me](http://underscores.me), but you could customize the name of the theme fairly easily with a global find/replace of the word `timberscores`.

+Or, you can snoop around manually.

-1. Search for `'_s'` (inside single quotations) to capture the text domain.
+1. Search for `'timberscores'` (inside single quotations) to capture the text domain.
-2. Search for `_s_` to capture all the function names.
+2. Search for `timberscores_` to capture all the function names.
-3. Search for `Text Domain: _s` in style.css.
+3. Search for `Text Domain: timberscores` in style.css.
-4. Search for <code>&nbsp;_s</code> (with a space before it) to capture DocBlocks.
+4. Search for <code>&nbsp;timberscores</code> (with a space before it) to capture DocBlocks.
-5. Search for `_s-` to capture prefixed handles.
+5. Search for `timberscores-` to capture prefixed handles.

-OR

-* Search for: `'_s'` and replace with: `'megatherium'`
-* Search for: `_s_` and replace with: `megatherium_`
-* Search for: `Text Domain: _s` and replace with: `Text Domain: megatherium` in style.css.
-* Search for: <code>&nbsp;_s</code> and replace with: <code>&nbsp;Megatherium</code>
-* Search for: `_s-` and replace with: `megatherium-`

-Then, update the stylesheet header in style.css and the links in footer.php with your own information.
-Next, update or delete this readme.
+Then, update the stylesheet header in style.css and the links in views/footer.twig with your own information.
+Then, update or delete this readme.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)